apurvwagh/DevOps-interview-questions-/Eks.md

 ===========================================================

-4) From Domain to Deployment: End-to-End Request Flow in Amazon EKS
+5) From Domain to Deployment: End-to-End Request Flow in Amazon EKS

-“In our production environment, the application is hosted on Amazon EKS inside a highly available VPC spanning multiple Availability Zones.
+“In our production environment, the application is hosted on Amazon EKS inside a highly available VPC  multiple Availability Zones.
 Users access the application using a domain name such as www.company.com.
 When a user enters this URL in the browser, the DNS request first reaches Amazon Route 53.
 Route 53 resolves the domain name and returns the DNS name of the Application Load Balancer (ALB).”

 “The request is then sent to the internet through the Internet Gateway and reaches the ALB, which is deployed in the public subnets.
 The ALB terminates the SSL/TLS connection using certificates managed by AWS Certificate Manager (ACM) and performs health checks on backend targets.
 Based on the listener rules or path-based routing, the ALB forwards the request to the Kubernetes Ingress resource managed by the AWS Load Balancer Controller.”